morgen-peschke/trans-factsheet/README.md

       usually loops the conversation back to whether or not there's a gender-sex distinction, which in turn is addressed [here](#gender-and-sex-are-different).
 * [https://www.psychologytoday.com/us/blog/old-school-parenting-modern-day-families/201907/time-move-beyond-gender-is-socially-constructed?amped](https://www.psychologytoday.com/us/blog/old-school-parenting-modern-day-families/201907/time-move-beyond-gender-is-socially-constructed?amped)
-  some more points here to address down the road
+  some more points here to address down the road.
-* The sex-binary based on SRY take (briefly addressed [here](https://blogs.scientificamerican.com/voices/stop-using-phony-science-to-justify-transphobia/))
+* The sex-binary based on SRY take (briefly addressed [here](https://blogs.scientificamerican.com/voices/stop-using-phony-science-to-justify-transphobia/)).

 ---